freenas/freenas-docs/userguide/storage.rst

    can be safely removed, reused, or discarded without secure wiping or physical destruction of the media.

-   This encryption method is **not** designed to protect against unauthorized software access when the volume is already unlocked.
+   This encryption method is **not** designed to protect against unauthorized access when the volume is already unlocked.
 Before sensitive data is stored on the system, ensure that only authorized users have access to the |web-ui| and that permissions with appropriate restrictions are set on shares.